jack4Lindsay/tag/README.md

-# netGame
+# Tag
 An online multiplayer game of tag.

-NetGame originally was a practice range for network programming as I began to develop more network-based software.
+Tag (First named "netGame") originally was a practice range for network programming as I began to develop more network-based software.
 However, it has changed into something much more than that!

-NetGame now has server and client programs, which do the following:
+Tag now has server and client programs, which do the following:

 Server: